raspberrypilearning/time-to-make/en/step_8.md

 --- /task ---

 --- task ---
-**Test:** Press the button and watch your decorated dial turn while the LED blinks
+**Test:** Press the button and watch your decorated wheel turn while the LED blinks.
 --- /task ---